pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

     gcloud iam service-accounts create ${GSA_NAME}
     ```

-More infornation about the creation and management of a Service account on [GCP documentation](https://cloud.google.com/iam/docs/creating-managing-service-accounts){target=_blank}.
+More information about the creation and management of a Service account on [GCP documentation](https://cloud.google.com/iam/docs/creating-managing-service-accounts){target=_blank}.

 ### Configure Your Service Account Permissions